Guys, U2's The Edge Just Fell off an Actual Edge During a Show

 3) The smugness induced by his own guitar playing formed an invisible cloud around his head, thus hampering his ability to judge distance.

-UPDATE: DON’T WORRY GUYS THE EDGE IS ALIVE AND WELL.
 He has confirmed on Instagram that he “didn’t see the edge!”
-Although he has managed to make his way safely to a bottle of Champagne, so I guess you could say that in the end he found what he was looking for LMFAO.
+Although he has managed to make his way safely to a bottle of champagne, so I guess you could say that in the end he found what he was looking for LMFAO.

 You can follow Emma on Twitter.

-Note: UPDATE: DON’T WORRY GUYS THE EDGE IS ALIVE AND WELL.